yogisec/VulnerableSAMLApp/README.md

 ## Splitting the Deployment to Multiple Hosts:

 Want to set this up on seperate servers or point to an address that isn't localhost?
-A couple of changes need to be made before you build the images first:
+A couple of changes need to be made before you build the images first.
+The easiest thing to do is to run the configure_platform.py as a privileged user and follow the prompts for each of the hosts.
+If you allow it to run privileged the script will edit the configuration files for you, build the docker images, and launched them for you.

+### Want to edit the files manually, continue below:

-### IDP Configuration Changes and Running:
+#### IDP Configuration Changes and Running:

 File: `VulnerableSAMLApp/vulnerableidp/saml20-sp-remote.php`